rizac/sdaas/README.md

 Activate your virtual environment (see above), and then to use the program as command line application.
-You can compute scores from a given station(s), all stations from given network(s), a single waveform segment,  You can always type `sdaas --help` for details
+You can compute scores from a given station(s), all stations from given network(s), a single waveform segment, either remotely (through FDSN we services) or locally stored on your computer.
+Please type `sdaas --help` for details

-Example (compute scores from randomly selected segments of a givens station and channel):
+**Example** (compute scores from randomly selected segments of a givens station and channel):

 ```bash
 >>> sdaas "http://geofon.gfz-potsdam.de/fdsnws/station/1/query?net=GE&sta=BKB&cha=BH?&start=2016-01-01&level=response" -v -c -th 0.7